shaekuronen/jquery.flexloader/README.md

 See demos [http://shaekuronen.github.io/jquery.flexloader/](http://shaekuronen.github.io/jquery.flexloader/)

-Configuration is easy, you add $.flexloader to the start and before events in Flexslider init
+Configuration is easy, you add $.flexloader to the start and after events in Flexslider init
 ```javascript
 $('.flexslider').flexslider({
   start: function(slider) {